Anti-lockdown protesters to block highways across NZ in 'Great Gridlock' - NZ Herald

 Cars have been arriving at Druces Road, Wiri, and a voice was heard over loud speaker from inside the church.

-It is estimated a few hundred people are there so far.
-The motorcade of vehicles set off from Destiny Church at around 11am.
+It is estimated a few hundred people gathered there.
+The motorcade of vehicles set off from Destiny Church around 11am.

+"Gridlock is well and truly on now, road outside Destiny is backed up like crazy and a never-ending stream of cars are joining from the carpark," one person at the scene said.

-In Wellington, around 50 protesters have been gathering at the velodrome in Hataitai Park.
+In Wellington, about 50 protesters have been gathering at the velodrome in Hataitai Park.

 The Wellington motorcade plans to do loops along the following streets: Custom house Quay, Aotea quay, Wakefield St, Vivian St, Kent Terrace.

-As of 11am, Wellington's protest had left Hataitai Courts and is making its way around the Basin Reserve.
+As of 11am, Wellington's protest had left Hataitai Courts and was making its way around the Basin Reserve.

+A small group of protesters at the Basin Reserve in Wellington are being met with toots and shouting from passing vehicles.

+Traffic is slightly congested but is still moving both from Kent Terrace and the Mt Vic Tunnel.

+A Wellington Free Ambulance spokesperson said while they were "aware of the protest planned for today, we do not have any additional plans in place as an emergency can take place at anytime, anywhere".

+"The protesters have made it clear that they will make way for emergency services throughout the day."

-NZ Police said yesterday they are aware of planned protest activity across the country on Saturday, and will monitor its activity.
+NZ Police said yesterday they were aware of planned protest activity across the country on Saturday, and would monitor activity.

 "Police officers will maintain a presence and will respond to events as appropriate at the time," a police spokesperson said.

-"As with previous large gatherings, Police may follow up on any identified offences or breaches at a later time."
+"As with previous large gatherings, police may follow up on any identified offences or breaches at a later time."

 On their website, the group has a fitting typo for the wet weather when describing their aim today.